 OpenSkill develops open educational resources that foster essential workforce skills as part of a $3.4M funded program by the U.S. Department of Education.
-The development team includes Arizona State University's Center for Education Through Exploration (ETX) and three community college partners: Maricopa Community Colleges, Ivy Tech Community College, and Miami Dade College.
+The development team includes Arizona State University's Center for Education Through Exploration (ETX), the Inspark Teaching Network, and three community college partners: Maricopa Community Colleges, Ivy Tech Community College, and Miami Dade College.

 Through these partnerships, OpenSkill has curated OER for specific subjects and developed LMS tools that build essential skills through active and project-based learning applications.
 OpenSkill OER + tools offer a low-cost alternative to expensive student course materials.
 Instructors from any discipline can choose to use our course packages as is, or adapt them to suit their needs.
 If you’re interested, access our demos, or choose a tool or discipline to explore more!